 And don’t think that a really tight crank of the handle will stop a leak, as overtightening can cause additional damage to the valve.

-The good news is that you can replace or rebuild a leaky faucet valve all by yourself in less than an hour.
+The good news is that you can replace or rebuild a leaking shower faucet valve all by yourself in less than an hour.
 And if you’re having troubles, we’re only a quick phone call away.

 To fix a shower valve leak, you’ll need to gather a few tools and equipment.
 For doing this repair work you’ll likely need the following: